codermother/Gmail-Clone/README.md

-# Gmsil Clone with ReactJS
+# Gmail Clone with ReactJS

 A Gmail Clone that you can sign in with your Google Account, compose a new e-mail and send realtime emails to the project.